emanuele-f/zdtun/README.md

   - Implement library cleanup
   - Solve the error in gateway mode: "Packet too small for TCP" and "Packet too big!"
   - Add maximum number of connections and purge by sorting by timestamp
-  - Add simple encryption in examples (just to avoid sending cleartext)